aijaz/mypi22/syllabus.md

     for person in ("Aijaz", "Adel", "Ayesha"):
         print(f"Hello, {person}")

-    print("It’s good to meet all of you.")
+    print("It's good to meet all of you.")

     the_sum = 0
     for n in (1, 2, 3, 4):